ICSVE Panel Discussion featuring Dr. Arie Kruglanski, Distinguished University Professor, University of Maryland Anne Speckhard,…

 Have you ever wondered what will happen with the thousands of foreign terrorist fighters held by the Syrian Democratic Forces (SDF) and those also held under terrorism charges in prisons around the world?
 Will we see them once again unleashed and still lethal or is it possible to rehabilitate and reintegrate a terrorist prisoner?
 In ICSVE’s first three Zoom events, panelists discussed the ins and outs of repatriating FTFs, rehabilitation and integration, and repatriating children.
-In this fourth panel, we will circle back to the question of whether or not a terrorist can be rehabilitated and reintegrated into society by exploring the details and nuances of the Dutch program for imprisoned terrorist offenders.
+In this fourth panel, we circled back to the question of whether or not a terrorist can be rehabilitated and reintegrated into society by exploring the details and nuances of the Dutch program for imprisoned terrorist offenders.
 In the Netherlands, there are currently 40 terrorist prisoners serving time and the Dutch approach to attempting to rehabilitate them involves 150 detainees.
-Please join us to hear Yola Wanders, former director of the Dutch Supermax and terrorism wing, and Gaby Thijssen, forensic psychologist specialized in violent extremism from the Netherlands, speak about their approaches to successfully turning terrorist prisoners away from terrorism, their methods of evaluation, and also the challenges they have faced where some prisoners are impossible to reach or change.
+This event featured Yola Wanders, former director of the Dutch Supermax and terrorism wing, and Gaby Thijssen, forensic psychologist specialized in violent extremism from the Netherlands, speaking about their approaches to successfully turning terrorist prisoners away from terrorism, their methods of evaluation, and also the challenges they have faced where some prisoners are impossible to reach or change.

 This event was part of ICSVE’s Zoom panel series on repatriation and rehabilitation of ISIS FTFs and their families.